Numerical valuation of European options under two-asset infinite-activity exponential L\'evy models: Numerical experiments

 Figure \ref{fig: test - Error in ROI}

 displays the total errors for all four parameter sets from Table \ref{tab: test - Parameters sets used in the numerical experiment}.
 The quantity $p$ in the legend denotes the numerical order of convergence, which is computed by linear regression.
 Clearly, the favourable result is found that the numerical scheme achieves second-order convergence for each set of parameters.
+This is in agreement with the theoretical order of convergence for the discretization of the integral term given by Proposition \ref{prop: integral disc - Quadrature scheme for the integral operator} in the case of the two VG sets (where $A_{\ell}=0$).
+On the other hand, in the case of the two NIG sets (where $A_{\ell}=1$), the theoretical order of convergence is only one.
+At present we have no clear explanation why, for the two NIG sets, second-order convergence is observed in the numerical experiments.
+We shall leave this interesting question for future research.